andygnewman/RockPaperScissorsLizzardSpock/README.md

 - the marketeer can choose one option
 - the game will choose a random option
 - a winner will be declared

-As always you can use google your notes and everything else.
-This is a challenge for you and you only!

 ###Rōnin BANZAI!!!!**